Terms of Service

 - with those who need it to do work for us, including payment processors and facilitators, marketing partners, cloud storage providers, data analytics providers, consultants, and insurance and financing partners.

-We may also share aggregated and/or anonymized data with others for their own uses.
+We may also share aggregated and/or anonymized data with third parties.

 5. TRANSFER OF DATA TO THIRD STATES OR TO INTERNATIONAL ORGANISATIONS